vickerscole12/ai-flight-brief/README.md

-# Aero Brief — GenAI Pre-Flight Briefing Assistant - Claude Code Experiment
+# Aero Brief, A GenAI Pre-Flight Briefing Assistant - Claude Code Experiment

 Aero Brief takes two airport codes (departure and arrival) and generates a plain-language pre-flight briefing — the kind of summary a dispatcher or